NextronSystems/aurora-agent-manual/usage/faqs.rst

 In these cases, the alerts should have different values set in the ``Provider_Name`` field, e.g. ``Provider_Name: Microsoft-Windows-Kernel-Process`` and ``Provider_Name: Microsoft-Windows-Sysmon``.

-It is difficult to decide which of the two alerts should be suppressed in order to avoid these duplicate notifications.
+It is unclear which of the two alerts should be suppressed in order to avoid these duplicate notifications, as they do not include identical information and in some situations one is preferred over the other and vice versa.

 How do I view the suppressed Sigma matches?
 -------------------------------------------